simeonowolabi/HR_Report_Project/README.md

 ## Project Overview

-In this project, we explore a dataset containing employee records from an HR department.
+In this project, I explore a dataset containing employee records from an HR department.
 The dataset includes information such as employee demographics, job titles, departments, locations, hire dates, and even termination dates where applicable.
-By leveraging SQL queries and data analysis techniques, we aim to answer insightful questions about the workforce.
+By leveraging SQL queries and data analysis techniques, the aim is to answer insightful questions about the workforce.

 ## HR_Visualization_Dashboard